upa-url/upa_url-py/README.md

 The `URLSearchParams` class provides a structured way to parse, manipulate, and serialize the query string of a URL.

-An `URLSearchParams` object can be created by using constructor:
+An `URLSearchParams` object can be created by using a constructor:
 1. To create empty: `params = URLSearchParams()`
-2. Create from string: `params = URLSearchParams('lang=lt&id=123')`
+2. Create from a string: `params = URLSearchParams('lang=lt&id=123')`
-3. Create from dictionary or list:
+3. Create from a dictionary or a list:
    ```python
    params1 = URLSearchParams({'lang': 'lt', 'id': '123'})
    params2 = URLSearchParams([('lang', 'lt'), ['id', '123']])